Mission and Community

 In addition, we partner closely on key CLIR initiatives related to DLF’s mission, in order to provide advice and expertise to CLIR from the digital library community, as well as connections and opportunities for our members.
 Chief among these are:

-The Digital Library Federation is led by Dr. Bethany Nowviskie, with guidance provided by CLIR’s president and Board of Directors and a distinguished DLF Advisory Committee, in response and support of the work and contributions of DLF community members.
+The Digital Library Federation is led with guidance provided by CLIR’s president and Board of Directors and a distinguished DLF Advisory Committee, in response and support of the work and contributions of DLF community members.
 Programmatic directions and initiatives are driven by year-round community engagement and discussions at the annual DLF Forum.
 Funding for DLF initiatives comes from membership dues and grants.

 The DLF Forum